ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 ### UserProvider

-UserProvider gets the created UsernamePasswordToken and his goal is to fetch the correct user from eZ.
+`UserProvider` gets the created `UsernamePasswordToken` and fetches the correct User from the content model.

-The default fetching functionality had to be extended because in the customer center user can be placed in different user groups (or without a group).
+The default fetching functionality is extended because, in the Customer Center, the User can be placed in different User Groups (or outside a group).

-It uses "**locationId**" in the ez backend to determine **private/b2b customers.**
+The provider uses `locationId` in the backend to determine private/b2b customers.

-It provides a checkEzUser method which checks the location and customer number of the given user.
+It provides a `checkEzUser()` method which checks the Location and customer number of the given User.

 ``` xml
 <parameter key="ezpublish.security.user_provider.class">Silversolutions\Bundle\EshopBundle\Service\Security\UserProvider</parameter>